arunpraba/reactjs.org/src/content/learn/start-a-new-react-project.md

 #### Which features make up the React team’s full-stack architecture vision? {/*which-features-make-up-the-react-teams-full-stack-architecture-vision*/}

 Next.js's App Router bundler fully implements the official [React Server Components specification](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).
-This lets you mix build-time, server-only, and interactive components in a single React tree.
+This enables you mix build-time, server-only, and interactive components in a single React tree.

 For example, you can write a server-only React component as an `async` function that reads from a database or from a file.
 Then you can pass data down from it to your interactive components: